Urinary incontinence is a common problem that affects millions of people worldwide.

 Lower urinary tract symptoms

-The lower urinary tract is the bladder and the urethra.
-The urethra is the tube through which pee passes out of the body.
+The lower urinary tract is made up of the bladder and the urethra (a tube which takes pee out of the body).

 Lower urinary tract symptoms (LUTS) are common in men and women as they get older.